FAQs About Laura

 What influences your writing most?

-My children!
-They are my first readers.
-Their interests and concerns guide my choice of subjects and help me build my characters.
-Sometimes they inspire the story itself.
+My children, even now as adults!
+They are my first readers and editors, and now as writers and theatre directors themselves, they are particularly wonderful sounding boards as I write.
+When they were young, their interests and concerns guided my choice of subjects and helped me build my characters.
+Sometimes they inspired the story itself.
 The Hunter and Stripe picture book series, for instance, started as bedtime stories for my son when he was dealing with some playground issues of peer pressure and competition.
 (See the ALAN Review article for more specifics about the books and my children’s impact on them.)
-My husband is also a high school teacher and really helps ground me in what interests teenagers, particularly boys, since he has to capture their attention in class each day.
+Both of them have traveled with me to places like France, as I research my historical novels, and help me gather facts.

-I am a far better writer, I believe, because I am a mother.
-Being a mother really opens one’s heart to the miraculous nature of life: its joys, its wonders, and its tragedies when lives and the potential of the young are lost or wasted.
+I am a far better writer because I am a mother.
+Being a mother opens one’s heart to the miraculous nature of life: its joys, its wonders, and its tragedies when lives and the potential of the young are lost or wasted.
 Plus, children have a way of cutting to the pith of things with their untainted outlooks and hopes—they have not yet been conditioned to accept compromises or apathy as, sadly, some adults have been.

 Which do you like best writing, picture books or novels?